Falmer Stadium at night, home of Brighton & Hove Albion FC

 Search hotels near Falmer

-University of Sussex accommodation (during holidays)
+University of Sussex campus accommodation (during holidays)

 Some campus accommodation available during university breaks.
 Walking distance to the stadium.
+Genuinely budget-only.

 Our Recommendation

-Stay in Brighton city centre - the city offers outstanding restaurants, bars, and the famous beach.
-The train to Falmer takes just 8 minutes, making city centre accommodation the most practical and enjoyable option.
+Stay in Brighton city centre — the city offers outstanding restaurants, bars, and the famous beach.
+The train to Falmer takes just 8 minutes, making city-centre accommodation the most practical and enjoyable option.

 Frequently Asked Questions